 If you’re a typical entrepreneur, you have a habit of jumping from one idea and project to the next.
 When you find something that works and you build a successful business out of it, you’re already looking for the next thing to sink your teeth into.
 You get easily bored and can’t do the same thing for too long.
 That’s the reason you’re in the line of work you’re in.
 Entrepreneurs innovate.
 They don’t sit on successes of the past.
 They create the success of the future.

 If you’re an entrepreneur anxious to move onto the next project, but you have to offload the current one, it’s not always easy.
 There are certain things that need to be in place before you can even consider selling.
-If this is you, and you’re ready to sell, here are things you need to do today:
+If this is you, and you’re always asking yourself “when is the right time to sell my business?” – here are things you need to do today:

 Make Sure Your Business is Turnkey